Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Great Basin National Park

 Great Basin National Park is one of Nevada’s most underrated destinations.
-It offers mountain scenery, ancient bristlecone pines, caves, hiking, high-elevation views, and excellent stargazing.
+It offers mountain scenery, ancient bristlecone pines, Lehman Caves, hiking, high-elevation views, and excellent stargazing.

-This is best for travelers who want quiet nature, dark skies, and a more remote national park experience.
-It requires more planning because it is not near Las Vegas in the same way Red Rock or Hoover Dam are.
+This is best for travelers who want quiet nature, dark skies, caves, hiking, and a more remote national park experience.
+It requires more planning because it is not near Las Vegas in the same way Red Rock Canyon, Hoover Dam, or Valley of Fire are.

 The Extraterrestrial Highway